GAM-team/GAM/docs/GamUpdates.md

 ### 6.76.06

+Fixed bug in `gam <UserTypeEntity> print messages ... positivecountsonly` where message counts with value 0 were deiplayed.

+Added option `addcsvdata <FieldName> <String>` to `gam <UserTypeEntity> print|messages` that adds additional columns of data to the CSV file output.

 Added option `showusagebytes` to `gam <UserTypeEntity> print|show drivesettings` that displays the following fields in bytes ```usageBytes,usageInDriveBytes,usageInDriveTrashBytes``` in addition to the fields in their formatted form with units: ```usage,usageInDrive,usageInDriveTrash```.